+Figure 17

-Once added, the graphical display at the right automatically updates showing the current HCCs in blue and candidate HCCs in black.
+Once a candidate HCC has been added, the graphical display on the right panel will automatically update showing the current HCCs in blue and candidate HCCs in black (Figures 18 & 19).
 The pie chart displays the percentage each HCC contributes to the total.
 To display the percentage, hover over the pie slice.